 Some regulars prefer pure pastis.
 This means that it is taken without adding water.
 So you have to put 2 to 4 cl of pastis in your glass and drink it in one go.
 Even if pastis is generally drunk as an aperitif, you can also use it to embellish your various dishes.
 It is for example possible to prepare flambéed prawns with pastis that are accompanied by aniseed rice.

-This aperitif drink is made with plants with unsuspected virtues such as Chinese star anise, liquorice or liquorice rhizomes.
+This aperitif drink is made with plants with unsuspected virtues such as Chinese star anise, liquorice, or licorice rhizomes.
 What makes it so special and unavoidable for lovers of alcoholic drinks and aperitifs.

 - Chinese badian

 The Chinese star anise is none other than the fruit of the Chinese badianier which is an aromatic shrub with a height of 4 to 18 meters.
 It is generally found in regions with a tropical climate.
 Also called star anise, Chinese star anise is distinguished by its eight-branched star-shaped flowers and its brown seed which is very fragrant.
 It is the essential oil it contains that is mainly used in the manufacture of pastis.

-Chinese star anise is used as an infusion to treat digestive problems, flu, diarrhea.
+Chinese star anise is used as an infusion to treat digestive problems, flu, and diarrhea.
 It grows mainly in Asian countries such as Japan, Cambodia, and Laos.
 However, it should not be confused with Japanese star anise, which is deadly.
 The latter contains in particular toxic substances that attack the nervous system.